 The nose has a very special job.
-It delivers messages of positive and negative internal functions with your bloodstream and heart.
-Biologically speaking, when zits, blemishes, and pimples arise on the nose, the internal system has flared up in heat.
+It delivers messages of positive and negative internal functions within your bloodstream and heart.
+Biologically speaking, when zits, blemishes, and pimples arise on the nose, the internal system has flared up.
 This is due to the connected nature of your nasal passage and your circulatory system.

 Red colouration or excessive heat in the nasal area can be tied to issues in blood circulation.
 The colouring of your nose can change when blood is not adequately progressing to the heart or throughout the body.
 Many skin-mappers always use the nose as a pinnacle starting point when assessing health.

 Zone 3: The Tongue

 The sensors on the tongue can be indicators of clotting, internal toxin buildup, and lung issues.
 This is due to an accumulation of phlegm and other unwanted substances the body tries to dispel orally.
 The residue of these bodily fluids can cause a change in breath, orchestrated mainly by your tongue.

 Another clear indication can be found in the form of a coating on the tongue, which can point to a buildup of toxins in the liver, lungs, and intestinal passageways.
 This could mean a detox is needed in order to rid the internal canal of harmful pathogens.
 A drink of lemon or lime water daily for a week will get you on the road back to feeling fresh and new.

 Tip: rinse your mouth with plain water after drinking lemon or lime water to get rid of erosive acid on the teeth.

 In skin-mapping, the area between your forehead is a clear gauge for problems surrounding the liver.
 The liver’s job is to remove toxins as waste.